purzelrakete/bandit/README.md

 ### Javascript and the HTTP API

-Run `$GOPATH/bin/oob -port 80 -oobExperiments experiments.tsv` to start the
+Run `$GOPATH/bin/api -port 80 -apiExperiments experiments.tsv` to start the
 endpoint with the provided test experiments.

 In this scenario, the application makes a request to the api endpoint and